Robust multiple change-point detection for multivariate variability using data depth: Proposed change-point algorithms

 We end this section with a remark about computation time.
 Computationally, the limiting factor for both procedures will (in general) be the computation time for the sample depths.
 Consequentially, we expect Algorithm \ref{alg:pelt} to be faster, due to the fact that sample depth functions need only be calculated once rather than once for every sampled interval.
-If $f(N;d)$ is the time it takes to compute the sample depths, then Algorithm \ref{alg:wbs} would take $O(JNf(N;d))$ time as opposed to $O(Nf(N;d))$ time for Algorithm \ref{alg:pelt}.
+If $f(N;d)$ is the time it takes to compute the sample depths, then Algorithm \ref{alg:wbs} would take $O(JN\log N+Jf(N;d))$ time as opposed to $O(N\log N+f(N;d))$ time for Algorithm \ref{alg:pelt}.
 It is worth noting that Algorithm \ref{alg:pelt} was implemented partially in \CC \ whereas Algorithm \ref{alg:wbs} was implemented completely in \texttt{R} (except for possibly the depth computations, for which existing packages were used) so the empirical times in simulation are not directly comparable.
-This all being said, both algorithms ran within minutes on the data set analyzed in Section \ref{sec::da} on a desktop computer.
+This being said, both algorithms ran within minutes on a desktop computer when applied to the data set analyzed in Section \ref{sec::da}.

-\section{Consistency of the Algorithms}
+\section{Consistency of the algorithms}

 In this section we provide consistency results for both algorithms under some mild assumptions.
 For $j\in [\ell+1]$, let $Y_j\sim F_j$ and let The following assumptions are used in the consistency theorems that follow. \begin{ass} $H_j(x)$ are Lipschitz continuous with constant $C$, that is